 - The right to inspect and review the student's education records within 45 days of the day the college receives a request for access.
-A student should submit to the admissions officer/registrar a written request that identifies the record(s) the student wishes to inspect.
-If the admissions administrator/registrar does not maintain the records, he or she shall advise the student of the correct official to whom the request should be addressed.
-The admissions administrator/registrar, or other appropriate college official, will make arrangements for access and notify the student of the time and place where the records may be inspected.
+A student should submit to the registrar and admissions administrator a written request that identifies the record(s) the student wishes to inspect.
+If the registrar and admissions administrator does not maintain the records, he or she shall advise the student of the correct official to whom the request should be addressed.
+The registrar and admissions administrator, or other appropriate college official, will make arrangements for access and notify the student of the time and place where the records may be inspected.
 The college reserves the right to have a school official present during a student's review of his or her education records. - This right of inspection and access does not extend to the financial records of a student's parents.
 Also, certain restrictions apply to a student's access to confidential letters and confidential statements of recommendation placed in a student's education records. - The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
 A student who wishes to ask the college to amend a record should write the college official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
-If the college decides not to amend the record as requested, the college will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
+If the college will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
 A student will have the opportunity to include explanatory comments with an education record that he or she believes should have been amended but the college has decided not to modify following a hearing.